Deep Creek Hot Springs: Geography

 The springs are in the rain shadowed desert foothills of the San Bernardino Mountains on the Deep Creek fork of the Mojave River.
 They are in a large bouldered riparian zone, surrounded by a rich habitat ecotone of the xeric shrublands—desert chaparral, montane chaparral and piñon-juniper woodlands, and conifer forest plant communities.

 The Southwestern Arroyo Toad—Bufo californicus, an endangered species, lives along Deep Creek.

 Recreation

 Deep Creek Hot Springs, being located next to Deep Creek, provides both hot and cold water locations for clothing optional bathing.
 The site is managed by the San Bernardino National Forest and is maintained by a volunteer group, the Deep Creek Volunteers.

 Water from the creek or pools is not advised for consumption.

-The hot pools contain a rare and sometimes fatal disease called primary amoebic meningoencephalitis.
+The hot pools contain the brain-eating amoeba Naegleria fowleri which can cause the uncommon, but almost invariable fatal, disease primary amoebic meningoencephalitis.
 Very high fecal coliform counts are found in the hot springs as well.

 The hot springs can be reached via three main hiking routes to reach the Hot Springs.
 The shortest route is the Bowen Ranch / Freedom Trail, at approximately two miles each way.
 The Bradford Ridge Path is approximately a 2.6 mile one-way hike from the south.
 The PCT passes through Deep Creek Hot Springs and can be reached from the Lake Arrowhead area, 6 miles each way.